 Typically speaking, the amount of caffeine in a cup of coffee will correlate to how much was in the beans to start.
 Along with how well it was brewed.

-Now that we’ve determined that Robusta contains the most caffeine per bean, below are some of the highest caffeine content coffee brands on the market today.
+Now that we’ve determined that Robusta contains the most caffeine per bean, below are some of the highest caffeine content coffee brands (strongest coffee brands) on the market today.

 I have to warn you about these coffees, though.
-These coffees are incredibly high in their caffeine content and are only for individuals with a high tolerance for caffeine and can handle more elevated amounts of caffeine.
+These high-caffeine coffees are only for individuals with a high tolerance for caffeine and can handle more elevated amounts of caffeine.
 Do not consume them like you would regular coffee.

 728 mg coffee content